cincuranet/blog/_posts/2013-07-30-233379-ado-net-provider-for-firebird-3-1-0-0-is-ready.md

 category: none
 layout: post
 ---
-With <a href="{{ site.url }}{% post_url 2013-07-29-233371-firebirds-ado-net-provider-sources-has-a-new-home %}">yesterday's sources move</a> I have another good news.
+With [yesterday's sources move][1] I have another good news.
 The version 3.1.0.0 of ADO.NET provider for Firebird is ready for your download!

 <!-- excerpt -->